Samsung's less expensive Galaxy S20 FE is 'very much a response' to the pandemic

-Samsung's got another Galaxy S20 in store for its fans, and the device has been tailored for our unusual times.
+Samsung has another Galaxy S20 for its fans, and the device has been tailored for our unusual times.
 The Galaxy S20 Fan Edition, also known as the Galaxy S20 FE, packs some high-end features found in the rest of the S20 lineup -- like low-band 5G connectivity -- but at a starting price of $700 (£699, AU$999).
-That's $300 less than the regular Galaxy S20.
+That's $300 less than the regular Galaxy S20 -- and you can currently get it for $100 less.
 Adding superfast millimeter wave 5G connectivity for the Verizon model brings the price up to $750 (though the carrier is currently offering a promotional $50 discount).

 The 6.5-inch S20 FE has the same Snapdragon 865 processor as the rest of the lineup and includes IP68 water resistance.
 It sports three rear camera lenses, including a 30x Space Zoom like what's featured in the S20 and S20 Plus.
 It's available in six bright colors.
 One of the device's biggest differences from the rest of the lineup: The back is made of plastic instead of glass.

+Read more: Galaxy S20 FE vs. other S20 phones: How is the new Fan Edition so much cheaper?

-Samsung, which unveiled the FE on Wednesday during its third virtual Unpacked event over the past two months, hopes to attract people who shy away from a $1,000 phone but still want the flashier features of the company's Galaxy S lineup.
+Samsung, which unveiled the FE during a virtual Unpacked event, hopes to attract people who shy away from a $1,000 phone but still want the flashier features of the company's Galaxy S lineup.
 And it's those people who want that Galaxy S brand instead of the cheaper, simpler Galaxy A devices.
 During the coronavirus pandemic, that could turn out to be a lot of potential buyers.

 "It's very much a response [to the pandemic]," Drew Blackard, vice president of product management for Samsung Electronics America, said in an interview ahead of the news.
 "We've seen the need for a really more value-segmented offer that focuses on those core features that we know our users love the most and prioritize the most."